 ‘I Surrender’.
 The track that broke a long silence.
-In the preceding years only a handful of collaborative tracks had been released and indeed Sylvian admitted that at times the (happy) circumstances of his life may have resulted in him leaving music behind altogether.
+In the previous five years only a handful of collaborative tracks had been released and indeed David Sylvian admitted that at times the happy circumstances of his life may have resulted in him leaving music behind altogether.

-I love the way the lyrics convey the emotions clearly and creatively.
+I love the way the lyrics convey the emotions with such clarity.
 The journey from the place where the ‘flowers died, embittered from the start’, across the ‘bridge of sighs’ to the point where:

-‘I looked back and saw the outline of a boy
+‘I looked back and glimpsed the outline of a boy

 His life of sorrows now collapsing into joy’

-The song introduces an approach seen throughout Dead Bees.. where the love he has found with his wife and the love for the divine or his spiritual teacher are sung of interchangeably.
-We are never sure whether these are songs celebrating human love or songs of devotion to God/the Divine Mother of Hindu teaching – whose love Sylvian had discovered in just as profound a way as in his unexpected marriage.
+‘I Surrender’ introduces a lyrical approach seen throughout Dead Bees.. where the love found with a partner and the love for the divine or spiritual teacher are sung of interchangeably.
+We are never sure whether these are songs celebrating human love or songs of devotion to God/the Divine Mother of Hindu teaching, whose love Sylvian had discovered in just as profound a way as in his unexpected marriage.
 The pieces work both ways…

 ‘I’ve travelled all this way for your embrace,

 Enraptured by the recognition on your face